greenageinfo/greenageinfo.github.io/apps.md

 # Apps

 Greenage residents uses a few apps to make living here a smoother experience.
-It is mandatory for all owners and tenants to be registered on both Apnacomplex and myGate.
+It is mandatory for owners, and residents to be registered on both [Apnacomplex](https://www.apnacomplex.com) and [MyGate](https://mygate.com).

 > For tenants, please ask your Owners to add your details to the apps.
 You can edit your details and preferences once added.